angelareit/angelareit/README.md

-# Hi there I'm Angela!
+# Hi there, I'm Angela!
 #### I love making things and making it work well.
 I'm a Full Stack Developer with a background in Game Development.

 ## Skills